Douglas Mawson - Australasian Antarctic Expedition 1911-1914 - page 2

 Left alone, Mawson wrote;

-Mawson continued to walk back to the base, on January 17th he fell down a crevasse and was only saved by his manhaul harness attached to the loaded sledge.
+Mawson continued to walk back to the base, on January 17th he fell down a crevasse and was only saved by his manhaul harness attached to the loaded sledge which held him suspended.
 He laboured upwards to free himself only to reach the lip and fall back in.
-Eventually he managed to struggle back to the surface and escape from the crevasse being completely exhausted by the procedure.
+Eventually he managed to struggle back to the surface and escape from the crevasse being completely exhausted in the process.
 He was now taking around two hours merely to set up camp at the end of the day.

 On January 29th almost completely out of supplies, he spotted a snow cairn built by a search party only a few hours previously.
 There was food at the cairn and as he ate, he read a note telling that the Aurora was waiting and Aladdin's Cave was only 23 miles away.
 It still took him until three days later on the 1st of February until he could reach Aladdin's cave.
 The weather turned once again and he remained there for a further week before he could set off for Cape Denison.

 As he reached Cape Denison he saw a departing speck on the horizon - the Aurora leaving Antarctica for the season.
 Six men however had remained behind to continue the search for Mawson, Mertz and Ninnis and he was greeted as though saved from the dead, which was not far from the truth.
 They tried to recall the Aurora by radio but ice conditions prevented her from returning and the seven men at Cape Denison resigned themselves to another winter of blizzards and confinement.

 March, soon after completion of the hut, Hodgeman, the night watchman returning from his rounds outside pushes his way into the veranda through the rapidly accumulating drift snow